quicwg/base-drafts/draft-ietf-quic-transport.md

   is claimed by the client (see {{source-address-token}})

 The initial cryptographic handshake message needs to be sent in a single packet.
-This avoids having toreassemble a message from multiple packets, which would require that servers maintain state prior to establishing a connection.
-This would expose servers to a denial of service risk.
+This avoids having to reassemble a message from multiple packets.
+This would require that servers maintain state prior to establishing a connection, exposing servers to a denial of service risk.

 The first client packet of the cryptographic handshake protocol MUST fit within a 1280 octet QUIC packet.  this includes overheads that reduce the space